thechelsuk/uk.thechels.cod/_pages/flood-warnings.md

 This message will be updated by 19:00 on 07 Dec 2025 or as the situation changes.

 - Flood alert: River Severn in Gloucestershire
 - River levels remain high due to recent rainfall, flooding may continue over the next few days.
 Flooding may affect low lying land and roads adjacent the River Severn from Tewkesbury to Gloucester.
 Locations that may be affected include Apperley, Maisemore, Hempstead, Minsterworth Ham and Quedgley.
 Severn Ham, Tewkesbury starts to fill.
-Predicted peaks:- Sunday evening 07/12; Gloucester 3.5m to 3.6m at 23:15PM, Sandhurst 3.7m to 3.9m at 23:30PM.
+Predicted peaks during high tides: - Sunday evening 07/12; Gloucester 3.5m to 3.6m at 23:15PM, Sandhurst 3.7m to 3.9m at 23:30PM.
+Monday morning 08/12; Gloucester 3.5m to 3.6m at 11:30AM, Sandhurst 3.7m to 3.9m at 11:45AM.
 Additional rainfall is forecast over the next few days.
 We are closely monitoring the situation.
 Avoid using low lying footpaths and any bridges near local watercourses and avoid low lying roads near rivers, which may be flooded.
-This message will be updated by 02:00PM on 8 December 2025, or as the situation changes
+This message will be updated by 2:00PM on 8 December 2025, or as the situation changes.

 - Flood alert: River Leadon catchment
 - High river levels today may lead to flooding.